 All freshman applicants must take the SAT and/or the ACT, as they provide helpful standardized context for your application as compared to our overall applicant pool.
-Beginning with 2017 freshman applicants, the essay portion of both exams is optional but recommended.
+Beginning with freshman applicants for 2018, we will only accept the redesigned SATR (the test that has been offered since March 2016).
+The essay portion of both exams (SAT and ACT) is optional but recommended.
 Be assured that test scores are only one part of our application review.

 We have included a lot of important information for you about this portion of our application review below.
 We know it’s a lot to read, but we think it’s important you hear this from us!